Travis-Med-AI/travis-med-ai.github.io/content/installation.md

 ---
-title: "Introduction"
+title: "Installation"
-metaTitle: "Introduction"
+metaTitle: "Istallation"
-metaDescription: "An introduction to basic workflow of Travis Med AAn introduction to basic workflow of Travis Med AI"
+metaDescription: "How to Install"
 ---

 Some introduction text.
 Lists out all the headings from h1 to h6.
 Easy to customise.